adambard/learnxinyminutes-docs/ansible.html.markdown

 It is an agent-less tools In most scenarios, it use ssh as a transport layer.
 In some way you can use it as 'bash on steroids'.
-It is very-very-very easy to start.
+It is very easy to start.
 If you are familiar with ssh concept - you already know Ansible (ALMOST).
-My personal record is: 'I did show "how to install and use ansible" (for simple raspberry pi cluster management) - it took me 30 seconds to deliver a complete working example !!!)'
-I do provide a training services - I'm able to teach a production-ready person - in 8 hours (1 training day)!
-It covers all needed to work aspects!
-No other tool can match this ease of use!
 It executes 'as is' - other tools (salt, puppet, chef - might execute in different scenario than you would expect)
 Documentation is at the world-class standard!
 The community (github, stackOverflow) would help you very fast.
-Writing own modules and extension is fairly easy.
+Writing your own modules and extensions is fairly easy.
 Ansible AWX is the open source version of Ansible Tower we have been waiting for, which provides an excellent UI.

 #### Neutral